Gregjarvez/redis-go/README.md

 # Redis Go
 A simple Redis server implementation in Go, built as part of a learning exercise or for lightweight, custom Redis-like use cases.
-This project leverages **Go's networking** and **concurrency features** to support basic Redis commands, aiming to provide a functional yet minimal Redis-like server.
+This project leverages **Go'store networking** and **concurrency features** to support basic Redis commands, aiming to provide a functional yet minimal Redis-like server.
 ## Features
 - **Basic Commands**
     - `PING` - Test connectivity with the server.